your-diary/ydl/README.md

 4. Update the list and fetch newly uploaded videos.

-A month has passed since the third step.
+A month has passed since the previous step.
 Now you want to fetch newly uploaded videos.
 Necessarily commands are exactly same as before.
 ```bash
 $ get_video_id --username Apple video_id_list.txt
 Retrieving the playlist id...